Is a Tenant entitled to a Reduction in their Commercial Lease?

 In the case of closure by the lessee on his own responsibility due to a decline in the number of customers, no defect in the commercial lease is generally apparent, as the property’s condition is not impaired and its suitability continues to exist.
 The obligation to pay the rent thus generally remains in force.

 However, the cause of the operating ban in times of the COVID-19 coronavirus crisis is usually not the nature of the leased property, i.e. the decisive factor is not where the operation takes place.
 Rather, it depends on the nature of the business there.
-For the order of closure is differentiated according to the type of business.
+The order of closure is differentiated according to the type of business.
 For example, the operation of systemically important facilities such as grocery stores, pharmacies and post offices is excluded from the prohibition.
-On the other hand, establishments whose goods or services are not absolutely necessary must generally be temporarily closed.
+On the other hand, establishments whose goods or services are not necessary must generally be temporarily closed.
 Thus, operational circumstances are causal.

 In the case of an official quarantine order, the cause is personal circumstances, namely the infection of one or more persons in the establishment.
 Here, too, the specific nature of the leased property is irrelevant to the order.